Tosin17/entities/README.md

 - Improve date-time conversion
 - Increase code coverage (Add more tests)
-- Replace the `any` types with interfaces
+- Improve TS type checking by replacing the `any` types with interfaces